docker/community/Community-Leaders/guidelines.md

 - Do not accept talks which slander or publish libel against Docker or other people and companies.
 - Be rigorous in assessing the content submitted by potential speakers.
 If you need help validating results and analyses, reach out for assistance.
 - When selecting events to promote, be sure the event features Docker-native solutions in a capacity and highlight that information in the body of the message.
-- If you experience difficulties with Docker products or programs, give us the opportunity to address your feedback in advance.
+- If you experience difficulties with Docker products, give us the opportunity to address your feedback in advance.
-- Make sure you're subscribed to the Docker Organizers mailing list to stay informed about the latest Docker News and community activities
+- Make sure you're subscribed to the Docker Community Leaders mailing list + private slack channel to stay informed about the latest Docker news and community activities.

 # Enforcing these Community Guidelines